 Focus on Wake Forest is the Town's award winning public affairs television program featuring Town of Wake Forest programs, services and special events.
 The program airs monthly on Community Channel 10.
 To view the programming schedule to find out when the next Focus on Wake Forest will air, click here.

 Hundreds of special events are held in Wake Forest throughout the year ranging from from popular annual events, such as Art After Hours, Six Sundays in Spring, the Annual 4th of July Celebration and the Christmas Parade to lesser known happenings, such as blood drives, church festivals and cantatas, and conferences.
 The Communications Department assembles information about these community events and produces the Community Calendar.

 If you would like to submit information about your organization's special event for inclusion on the Community Calendar, send your submission to Bill Crabtree at least one month prior to the event.
 Be sure to include the event name, date, time and location, as well as any additional relevant information.

 State of the Town

-Wake Forest implemented the CodeRED service to provide town officials the ability to communicate with residents regarding time-sensitive incidents, including both planned and unforeseen public safety matters.
-The CodeRED service allows officials to record, send and track personalized voice messages to thousands of residents, businesses, and local agencies in just minutes, through a single phone call.
+Wake Forest has implemented the Nixle service to provide town officials the ability to communicate with residents regarding time-sensitive incidents, including both planned and unforeseen public safety matters.
+Nixle allows officials to record, send and track personalized voice messages to thousands of residents, businesses, and local agencies in just minutes, through a single phone call.
 Town administrators can target messages to an unlimited number of groups – everything from mobilizing emergency response teams to coordinating efforts with necessary agencies or volunteers.
-Authorized users also can use a map on the CodeRED system to contact specific geographical locations, sending messages only to the residents within select neighborhoods when needed.
+Authorized users also can use a map on the Nixle system to contact specific geographical locations, sending messages only to the residents within select neighborhoods when needed.